bgplab/bgplab/docs/3-upcoming.md

 ## Controlling Inbound Traffic

 * Use AS-path prepending together with BGP communities to prevent BGP wedgies
-* Use controlled disaggregation to influence inbound traffic flow
 * Use conditional route advertisements to select primary/backup links for the inbound traffic

 ## BGP in Service Provider Networks